Skip to content

 Type check

-The x does y checks that x does the same as y and maybe more.
-It type system syntax means that x is a subtype of y, or that y is a supertype x.
+The x does y checks that x provides all the structure required by y, and maybe more.
+In type system syntax, x is a subtype of y, or y is a supertype of x.
+For tuples, this means every required field in y must be available in x; extra fields in x are allowed.

 Using the typical Animal, Dog, Greyhound set of tuples, Dog does Animal and Greyhound does Dog, but not (Animal does Dog).